Celtics vs. Spurs odds, prediction, spread, time: 2026 NBA picks for Tuesday, March 10 from proven model

 A potential Finals preview takes place on Tuesday's NBA schedule as the Boston Celtics visit the San Antonio Spurs.
 Both teams are second in their conference standings with Boston (43-21) winners of five of its last six, most recently defeating Cleveland, 109-98, on Sunday.
 The Spurs (47-17) have won four in a row, last defeating Houston 145-120 on Sunday, and the Spurs have won 15 of their last 16.
 Payton Pritchard (neck) is questionable for Boston.

 Tipoff is at 8 p.m.
 ET from Frost Bank Center in San Antonio.
-The Spurs won the last matchup, 100-95, in January.
-The latest Spurs vs. Celtics odds have San Antonio as 3.5-point favorites, per DraftKings Sportsbook, while the over/under for total points scored is 222.5.
+The latest Spurs vs. Celtics odds have San Antonio as 3.5-point favorites, per DraftKings Sportsbook, while the over/under for total points scored is 221.5.
 Before making any Celtics vs. Spurs picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: